 - 2. To implement improvement activities

-- We will directly examine the business climate in which TVE operates, identify external and internal issues as well as risks and opportunities due to changes in the economic environment, and strive to implement improvement activities that meet the needs and expectations of our customers (“adoption of TAMES activities and digital technologies”).
+- We will directly examine the business climate in which TVE operates, identify external and internal issues as well as risks and opportunities due to changes in the economic environment, and strive to implement improvement activities that meet the needs and expectations of society and our customers (“adoption of TOMOS activities and digital technologies”).

 - 3. To eliminate nonconformities